learn-neuroimaging/hitchhackers_guide_brain/docs/index.md

 # Welcome to the hitchhacker's guide to the brain!

-This is place where you will find your way around the multiverse of resources and methods that have almost, but not quite, entirely everything to do about the brain.
+This is a place where you will find your way around the multiverse of resources and methods that have almost, but not quite, entirely everything to do about the brain.

-So in case you get lost and you don't where to find something or in case you are not sure what you were looking for in the first place...
+So in case you get lost and you don't know where to find something or in case you are not sure what you were looking for in the first place...

 _Just remember..._